WRAPUP 1-'We're going to win this race': Biden predicts victory as his lead over Trump grows | Politics

 Biden backers danced in Philadelphia's streets, while armed Trump supporters in Phoenix and Detroit said the election was being stolen, despite any evidence of irregularities.
 Under the banner of "Stop the Steal," Trump supporters planned dozens of rallies for Saturday.
 Biden's speech in his home state of Delaware was originally planned as a victory celebration, but he changed his approach in the absence of an official call from television networks and other election forecasters.

 Still, it amounted to a blunt challenge to Trump.
-The Republican incumbent kept out of view in the White House on Friday as Biden's lead grew in the four states that will decide the outcome: Pennsylvania, Georgia, Arizona and Nevada.
+The Republican incumbent kept out of view in the White House on Friday as Biden held on to leads in the four states that will decide the outcome: Pennsylvania, Georgia, Arizona and Nevada.
 Leading Trump by 4.1 million votes nationwide out of a record 147 million cast, Biden said Americans had given him a mandate to tackle the pandemic, the struggling economy, climate change and systemic racism.

 "They made it clear they want the country to come together, not continue to pull apart," Biden said.
 He said he hoped to address Americans again on Saturday.